BrzozowskiPawel/FaceAnonymization/README.md

 This program was created to enable the creation of a database for the needs of Engineering Thesis.
 The topic is the detection of cyclists in a video image using artificial intelligence.
 However, due to the protection of personal data, the faces of all persons in the video (video frames) must be blurred.
 Face recognition is based on DSFD.
-In this project, we use the ready-made [face-detection](https://pypi.org/project/face-detection/) package.
+In this project, we use the [face-detection](https://pypi.org/project/face-detection/) package.
 During the creation of the program, various types of face detection methods were used, only after using DSFD the effects were satisfactory.

 ## Demo